Codecademy/docs/content/ai/concepts/search-algorithms/terms/depth-first-search/depth-first-search.md

 ## Implementation

 The example below walks through a basic implementation of DFS that will take a starting node, an end node, and a graph as arguments.
+The algorithm will return the path it navigated between starting and end node provided.
 The depth-first search (DFS) algorithm starts with the initial node of graph G and goes deeper until we find the goal node or the node with no children.
-Because of the recursive nature, stack data structure can be used to implement the DFS algorithm.
+Because of the recursive nature of the traversal process, stack data structure can be used to implement the DFS algorithm.

 The implementation below can be broken down into the following steps: